jcseeley/pizza-parlor/README.md

 Expected Output: {size: 12, toppings: "cheese", "pepperoni", price: 12}

 * Describe: Pizza.prototype.toppingsPrice()
-Test: "It should add 2 to price property if pizza has two toppings."
+Test: "It should add 2 to price property value if pizza has two toppings."
 Code: Pizza.prototype.toppingsPrice = function() {
   if (this.toppings["length"] === 2) {
     this.price += 2;